Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

-\paragraph{Question Selection.} While the preceding steps yield high-quality data, not all samples exhibit sufficient complexity for effective reinforcement learning (RL).
-To address this, in this stage, we adopt a multi-LLM cross-selection strategy aimed at identifying and isolating the most challenging psychology-related samples from the constructed dataset for subsequent use in the reinforcement learning phase.
-In detail, we employ three distinct LLMs (i.e., Qwen, Llama, and Phi) to independently answer each question in the constructed psychological data.
-Questions that receive incorrect responses from all three models are aggregated into a challenging subset with 19k instances.
-This subset is intended to represent highly difficult instances with strong potential to enhance the model's reasoning capabilities through reinforcement learning process.
+\boldpara{Question Selection.} While the preceding steps yield high-quality data, not all instances exhibit sufficient complexity to facilitate effective reinforcement learning (RL).
+To address this, in this stage, we implement a multi-LLM cross-selection strategy aimed at identifying and isolating the most challenging psychology-related samples from the constructed dataset for subsequent use in the reinforcement learning phase.
+In detail, we employ three distinct LLMs (i.e., \texttt{Qwen}, \texttt{Llama}, and \texttt{Phi}) to independently generate responses for each question in the constructed psychological data.
+Questions that receive incorrect responses from all three models are aggregated into a challenging subset with 19k instances that provide sophisticated scenarios in psychology.
+This subset is intended to represent highly difficult instances with strong potential to enhance the model's reasoning capabilities through reinforcement learning.